Generic selectors

 How Steel Doors Compare

-Lastly, there’s the traditional wood door.
-Other than wood doors being cheaper, steel doors far outweigh wood in all other major categories.
-Steel is more durable, much more secure, requires less maintenance, and offers better insulation than wood.
+While wood doors are more affordable, steel outperforms them in every other category.
+Steel is more durable, much more secure, requires less maintenance, and offers superior insulation to wood doors.

 Steel Door Installation

-Having professionals take care of the installation is the best way to go.
-The major benefit of utilizing professional installation from Clark Hall, especially for your custom door, is that it will be done right — and quickly.
+Utilizing professional installation from Clark Hall for your custom door ensures that it will be done right — and quickly.
 Contact us when you’re ready to make your entryway pop!

 Why Choose Clark Hall?